swiftlang/swift/docs/Windows.md

-On the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/about), it's possible to build and run Swift in a Linux-like enviroment, on Windows.
-See [the doc](./WindowsSubsystemForLinux.md) for details
+On the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/about), it's possible to build and run Swift in a Linux-like environment, on Windows.
+See [Getting Started with Swift on Windows](./WindowsSubsystemForLinux.md) for details.